-In summary, the remediation phase performance evaluation monitoring approach for the East Helena Facility outlined above includes three data evaluation methods.
-Trend analyses of water levels throughout the project area, and COCs and indicator geochemical parameters in former smelter site source areas and at the downgradient end of the selenium plume will allow direct assessment of changes in concentration and groundwater elevations over time.
-Plume stability analyses will allow evaluation of any fluctuations in the spatial extent of the arsenic and selenium plumes in the area downgradient of former smelter site sources and an integrated assessment of varying concentrations at multiple wells.
-Finally, groundwater contaminant mass fluxes will be calculated at selected plume transect locations using the calibrated groundwater model, to aid in determining changes in contaminant loading to groundwater and downgradient contaminant attenuation processes.
+In summary, the remediation phase performance evaluation monitoring approach for the East Helena Facility outlined above includes multiple data evaluation methods.
+Trend analyses of water levels throughout the project area, and COCs and indicator geochemical parameters in former smelter site source areas and at the downgradient end of the selenium plume will allow direct assessment of changes in concentration and groundwater elevations over time in response to remedial measures.
+Plume stability analyses will allow evaluation of any fluctuations in the spatial extent of the arsenic and selenium plumes in the area downgradient of former smelter site sources and an integrated assessment of varying concentrations at multiple on-Facility and downgradient wells.